 Use tap water if it’s safe, or bottled water if you’re not sure.
 You can also use water that you've boiled for at least a minute and cooled.
 If you're mixing powder or liquid concentrate with water, pay attention to the measurements -- they're important.

 Don't warm formula in the microwave, which heats things unevenly.
 Instead, place the bottle in a container of warm water for a few minutes, or run it under a hot tap.

-To keep your baby from swallowing air, tilt the bottle upward, filling the entire nipple with formula.
+Tilt the bottle upward, filling the entire nipple with formula.
+This helps to keep your baby from swallowing air.

 Your baby should drink the bottle within an hour after you fix it.
 Throw away any unused formula.
-Bottles may be mixed ahead of time and stored in the fridge for 24 hours.
+You can mix bottles ahead of time and store them in the fridge for 24 hours.